exakat/php-dictionary/dictionary.rst

 Case
 ----

-Cases are used in three situations:
+Case is a PHP keyword, which may be used in three distinct situations:

 + with switch() expression
 + with match() expression
 + with enumeration

+case is often complemented with default.